 Psalm 22:4 “In you our fathers put their trust;”

-[Throughout the history of Israel Abraham and Moses, Job and Joseph, David and Daniel, and many others looked to you in the midst of their trials, challenges and suffering.]
+[Throughout the history of Israel, Abraham and Moses, Job and Joseph, David and Daniel, and many others trusted you in the midst of their trials, challenges and suffering.]

 Psalm 22:5 “They cried to you and were saved;”

 [Trust is demonstrated by crying out to you first, not seeking answers elsewhere.
 If we trust in ourselves, or others, or circumstances, or luck, or culture (as Abraham did in producing a son by his own cleverness instead of waiting for God’s timing), God sits back and waits, allowing us to suffer the consequences of our poor decisions so that we might come to ourselves and turn to Him in trust (as Abraham did when God called him to sacrifice Isaac).]

 “in you they trusted and were not disappointed.”

 [You, the faithful One, always come through in the right way and at the right time, which is often very different from how and when we would like you to do it.

 As it says in Psalm 46:5, “God is in her [Jerusalem then, but He is in us now], she will not fall, He will save her at break of day.”
 We would like help to arrive before it gets dark instead of having to wait through the whole long, cold night—as Daniel did in the lions’ den until dawn–but you,Lord, act at the right time and we can praise you while we wait.]